ryanspletzer/ryanspletzer.github.io/linkfarm.md

 ## Software Engineering and Technology

-These are what I believe to be important and seminal works and that I refer to often.
+These are what I believe to be important and seminal works that I refer to often.
 Presented in roughly the order I've read them:

 * [Design Patterns](https://www.amazon.com/Design-Patterns-Elements-Reusable-Object-Oriented/dp/0201633612) - This is a
   foundational read, and though there are some patterns from this book that are dated, many stand the test of time.